it-dept-cis/RABET-V-Pilot/TestPlan/README.md

 ## Input
 The RABET-V Test Plan begins with a completed version of the RABET-V Working Model.

+## Record Keeping
+* CIS team members and contractors will record the number of hours per task separated by pilot product

 ## Initial Interatiion

 ### Activity 1.
 Submission